Key takeaways

 Which is best?

-Square stands out as an ideal solution for small businesses—with its all-in-one solution, easy setup, affordable and ready-to-use hardware, and forever-free plan.
-As a one-stop-shop for all things startup, Square is a popular choice for businesses needing a quick and convenient way to get their business off the ground with minimal investment.
+Square stands out as an ideal solution for small and growing businesses, with its all-in-one solution, easy setup, affordable and ready-to-use hardware, and forever-free plan.
+As a one-stop shop for all things startup, Square is a popular choice for businesses needing a quick and convenient way to get their business off the ground with minimal investment.

 Making your choice